a2geek/scullion/README.md

 Beyond what is noted elsewhere, additional items:

 * Decide if the Golang model should be kept or switch to the JSON structures as Cloud Foundry returns
+* Add web component to include `/health` and ... stats?
+* Routes?
+* How to structure rules to be more dynamic? (still need to use hierarchy once it's begun)

 # Usage